siddiquiusman123/Car-Price-Predicition/README.md

 🔗 Click here to try the app

 📊 Results
-Achieved high accuracy with Random Forest.
+Achieved high accuracy with XGBoost.
 Predictions vary based on key features such as car age, km_driven, fuel type, and brand.
 Deployed on Streamlit Cloud for easy access.